mcotton/GAE-crm/README.md

+*Please fork and contribute your own hacks*

 ## Quick start python template for Google App Engine ##

 You'll need to do several things before your first deploy.

-*First*: open up app.yaml and replace 'app' with yourn app name
+*First*: open up app.yaml and replace 'app' with your own app name

 >  application: app

-*Second*: remember to update the version line, trust me, it'll be helpfull when you deploy.
+*Second*: remember to update the version line, trust me, it'll be helpful when you deploy.
 Make sure to mention/tag the git log with the deployed version.

 >  version: app-1